China Starts Here

 Other China Destinations

 Excited about visiting Beijing, Xi’an and Sichuan, but still curious whether you’ll have time for a Tibet tour?
 The fact is that given China’s size, population and range of destinations, one trip (at least not one that lasts a month or less) is simply not enough to see everything—you’ve got to pick and choose.

 For example, if you do want to visit Tibet (which is a mixed bag at best, considering that you have to be with a guide 100% of the time), you’ll need to cut something else out your China travel itinerary, either your excursion to Gansu, or your time in one or more major cities, such as Shanghai or Hong Kong and the Pearl River Delta.

-This is likewise the case for travel to regions like Yunnan or Xinjiang, though travelers to the latter have not yet seen quite the restrictions placed on them as Tibet ones have, in spite of terrifying human rights abuses.
-(If you are interested in visiting Muslim-majority Xinjiang province, you might want to head there sooner rather than later, as I can definitely see guided tours and travel permits being a requirement in the not-too-distant future).
+This is likewise the case for travel to regions like Yunnan or Xinjiang.
+Note that at the moment, you can visit both of these places independently, although there’s an argument to be made that Yunnan Tours will enhance your experience.
+If you are interested in visiting Muslim-majority Xinjiang province, meanwhile, you might want to head there sooner rather than later, as I can definitely see guided tours and travel permits being a requirement in the not-too-distant future).

 Other tertiary Chinese destinations and experiences are less disruptive to the rest of your trip.
 For example, if you don’t mind hopping a domestic flight, you can add a weekend at winter’s Harbin Ice Festival into the northern span of your visit to China.
 Likewise, destinations such as Guilin/Yangshuo (home to gorgeous riverine scenery) and lesser-visited cities like Tianjin and Xiamen aren’t necessarily massive excursions.